SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 1. Attend Outside Lands: Our biggest music festival is in early August in Golden Gate Park.
 This three-day event features several stages and dozens of artists from around the world.
 Learn more about this year's event.

 2. Cheer on the SF Giants: You can also catch a baseball game at Oracle Park.
-It's one of my favorite parks in the US and it's a great place to catch a game.
-Don't forget to bring along a jacket though as the San Francisco weather in August cools off once the sun goes down.
+This park on the water is one of my favorite parks in the US.
+Don't forget to bring along a jacket, though, as the San Francisco weather in August cools off once the sun goes down.
 Find details to attend a game here.

 3. Cruise the bay: This is always one of my favorite things to do here.
 Hop aboard one of our boats, sit back, and relax as you learn all about the history of SF.
 You will also get amazing views of the bay and a chance to go under the Golden Gate Bridge twice.
 Learn all about my 5 favorite cruises.